adamhsparks/adamhsparks/content/code.md

 * [epicrop](http://adamhsparks.github.io/epicrop/) - Simulation modelling of crop diseases using a Susceptible-Exposed-Infectious-Removed (SEIR) model in R

 * [hagis](https://openplantpathology.github.io/hagis/) - Analysis of plant pathogen pathotype complexities, distributions and diversity in R

+### Plant Pathology Package for Julia

+* [Epicrop.jl](http://adamhsparks.github.io/Epicrop.jl/) - Simulation modelling of crop diseases using a Healthy-Latent-Infectious-Postinfectious (HLIP) model in Julia